kylescotshank/IntroToNCBIandBLAST/README.md

 ***

 BLAST, or the Basic Local Alignment Search Tool, is an algorithmic tool for comparing biological sequence information, such as protein, amino-acid, or nucleotide sequences.
 A BLAST search allows a researcher to compare a query sequence with a library or database of other sequences, returning matches between the two that meet certain criteria (such as being above a certain statistical threshold).
-There are a variety of different iterations of BLAST (a different iteration for different sequence comparisons), but the four most popular that are available as web applications on the NCBI website are:
+There are a variety of different iterations of BLAST (a different iteration for different sequence comparisons), but the four most popular (as shown above) that are available as web applications on the NCBI website are:

   * `blastn` (comparing nucleotides to nucleotides)
   * `blastx` (comparing translated nucleotides to proteins sequences)